Menezes Challenge PRIMES Circle

 2015 Circle students at a group meeting at MIT

-Early December: Admitted students come to MIT for a welcome meeting with mentors and a placement test.
+January: Admitted students attend a welcome meeting with mentors and a placement test.

-Late January to mid-May: Circle students in small groups meet with their mentors on MIT campus once a week to study mathematical texts and to receive homework assignments.
+Late January to mid-May: Circle students in small groups meet with their mentors once a week to study mathematical texts and to receive homework assignments.

 Once per month, starting in February: All-student meetings with Program Coordinator

-Mid-May: Circle students submit an expository paper about their subject of study and give a presentation at a mini-conference at MIT.
+Mid-May: Circle students submit an expository paper about their subject of study and give a presentation at a mini-conference.

 PRIMES Circle students at a mini-conference at MIT, May 6, 2015 2016 mini-conference schedule